This is a guest post by Franck Tankoua, founder of ViJump.

 We need shorter and more focused videos: Video trimming

-Video trimming is addressed by ViJump thanks to the segment bar that helps you to quickly highlight a collection of crunchy parts and literally save it as a crunchier version of the original video.
+Video trimming is addressed by ViJump thanks to the segment bar that helps you to quickly highlight a collection of crunchy parts and save it as a crunchier version of the original video.
 You create your own video abstract with a shorter and focused experience that you can share with others or watch later.

 Searching inside videos: